Skip to content

 app/index.tsx

-import * as React from "react";
+import * as React from 'react';

-import { ScrollView, View } from "react-native";
+import { ScrollView, View } from 'react-native';

 import AsyncStorage from "@react-native-async-storage/async-storage";

-interface TaskItem {
+interface ITask {

 id: number;